Olly Stone: Domestic career

 Stone made his debut in county cricket for his native Norfolk County Cricket Club against Bedfordshire in the 2011 Minor Counties Championship.

 Having been a part of the Northamptonshire Cricket Academy since 2009, and played Second XI cricket for the county since 2010, Stone made his first team debut for Northamptonshire in a Twenty20 match against Durham in the Friends Provident t20.
 He was dismissed in the match for a first-ball duck by Paul Collingwood, the third victim of Collingwood's hat-trick.
 In 2012, Stone made his List A debut for the county against Warwickshire in the Clydesdale Bank 40, and his first-class debut against Yorkshire in the County Championship.
 Stone would regularly play for Northants through the 2012 season and consequently signed a new 2-year deal with the county in July 2012.

 Earlier in the season he appeared for Norfolk in two MCCA Knockout Trophy matches against Shropshire and Wiltshire.

 Early in the 2016 season he suffered a serious knee injury while celebrating the wicket of Moeen Ali, which caused him to miss the rest of the season.
 Nonetheless, in July he signed a three-year contract to play for Warwickshire.

 In April 2022, he was bought by the Birmingham Phoenix for the 2022 season of The Hundred.

-In July 2022 he agreed to join Nottinghamshire on a three-year deal at the end of 2022 season.
+In July 2022, Stone agreed to join Nottinghamshire on a three-year deal commencing at the end of 2022 season.
+He signed a two-year contract extension in August 2026, tying him into the club until at least the end of the 2028 season.
+Stone took 50 wickets in the 2026 County Championship, the first time he had achieved the feat in his career.